alexlshaw/TBGrid/README.md

 ## Assets
-Some assets with larger filesizes are excluded from the repo.
+Some assets with larger filesizes or license requirements are excluded from the repo.
 At the moment this includes:
 - Animations
 > Data/Animation/Idle.fbx
 > Data/Animation/Taunt.fbx
+> Data/Animation/Female Walk.fbx
 - Rigged Models
 > Data/Animation/X Bot.fbx

 These assets (or suitable equivalents) can be downloaded freely from [Mixamo](https://www.mixamo.com).
+The filenames match the Mixamo name.
-The assets are binary fbx, though ascii fbx should also work.
+The assets are binary fbx, though ascii fbx should also work (untested).

 ## Attribution